LiviaPimentel/ImgReconPjts/README.md

 # ImgReconPjts
-Projects related to image recognition using Machine Learning and Computer Vision.
+Projects on this folder are related to image recognition using Machine Learning and Computer Vision.
+They were developed in 2020 as part of the training for Mechatronics classes at [https://artsetmetiers.fr/fr/mecatronique](ENSAM)

 Folders: